-- The school will record bullying events on the Incidents book.
-Incidents book will be monitored and reviewed regularly to enable patterns to be identified and to evaluate the effectiveness of the school's approach. - A serious bullying incident will be treated as a safeguarding concern when there is reasonable cause to believe that a child is suffering or is likely to suffer significant harm. - In serious cases and only after the Matron and the DSL have been involved, it may be necessary to make a report to the Police or to the social services.
-However, it is the school's policy to attempt to resolve such issues internally under the school's own disciplinary procedures, unless the matter is of such gravity that a criminal prosecution is likely. - Persistent bullying may ultimately involve exclusion or expulsion.
+- The Nursery will record bullying events on the Incidents book.
+Incidents book will be monitored and reviewed regularly to enable patterns to be identified and to evaluate the effectiveness of the Nursery's approach. - A serious bullying incident will be treated as a safeguarding concern when there is reasonable cause to believe that a child is suffering or is likely to suffer significant harm. - In serious cases and only after the Nursery Manager and the DSL have been involved, it may be necessary to make a report to the Police or to the social services.
+However, it is the Nursery's policy to attempt to resolve such issues internally under the Nursery's own disciplinary procedures, unless the matter is of such gravity that a criminal prosecution is likely. - Persistent bullying may ultimately involve exclusion or expulsion.

-The Anti-Bullying Policy has been reviewed in September 2022 and will be reviewed in or before August 2023.
+The Anti-Bullying Policy has been reviewed in September 2024 and will be reviewed in or before August 2025.